‘I’m not a bad guy’: Police video captures distraught Floyd

 The recordings from Officers Thomas Lane and J. Kueng are part of the criminal case against them and two other officers in Floyd’s May 25 death.
 Derek Chauvin, who held his knee against Floyd’s neck for nearly eight minutes, is charged with second-degree murder.
 Lane, Kueng and another officer, Tou Thao, are charged with aiding and abetting.

-All four officers were fired a day after Floyd’s death.
+All four officers were fired the day after Floyd died.
 Journalists and members of the public were allowed to view the footage Wednesday by appointment.
 Judge Peter Cahill, without explanation, has declined to allow publication of the video.

 The footage shows the officers’ view of a death already widely seen on a bystander’s cellphone video, which set off tumultuous protests in Minneapolis that quickly spread around the world and sparked a national reckoning on race and policing.